kartoza/docker-qgis-desktop/README.md

 Note that your home directory will be mounted in the container and thus accessible to QGIS.
-If you want other directories to be available, just add then to run-qgis-in-docker.sh with -v flags.
+If you want other directories to be available, just add them to run-qgis-in-docker.sh with -v flags.

 If QGIS crashes or hangs it might leave an orphan docker process running.
 If you see the process with